eshaan-mehta/RemoveTube/client/README.md

-# 🎯 RemoveTube - Anti-Procrastination Chrome Extension
+# RemoveTube: Anti-Procrastination Chrome Extension

-RemoveTube helps you stay focused and productive on YouTube by filtering content based on your allowed topics.
+RemoveTube helps you stay focused and productive on YouTube by filtering content based on topics that you preselect.
 Say goodbye to endless scrolling and unintended procrastination!

-## ✨ Features
+## Features

 - **Smart Content Filtering**: Automatically blocks YouTube videos that don't match your allowed topics
-- **Server-Based AI**: Uses cutting-edge AI models running on a local server for maximum accuracy!
 - **Advanced Classification**: Semantic similarity matching using sentence-transformers
 - **Privacy First**: All AI processing happens on your local machine - no external API calls
 - **Customizable Topics**: Set your own allowed content categories